Soniya Gupta-Rawal

 Biography

-Her experience as a researcher in emerging markets fuels her inspiration to contribute to the sustainable business ecosystem for nano entrepreneurs, small and medium-scale enterprises, and technology-based industries.
-Soniya has held positions as a Researcher at the Department of Strategic Marketing, MICA, India; Research Fellow at the Centre for Advanced Studies in Policy Research; and Research Consultant at Ernst & Young, Global Delivery Service, India.
-She has interned at Grant Thornton, EY India, Urban Company and Parliament of India.
+Her research career spans academia, policy, and industry.
+She has worked as a Researcher at the Department of Strategic Marketing at MICA India, a Research Fellow at the Centre for Advanced Studies in Policy Research, and a Research Consultant at Ernst & Young Global Delivery Services.
+Earlier experience includes stints at Grant Thornton, EY India, Urban Company, and the Parliament of India.

 Publications and papers